 A bushy tail is also a way for your cat to express fear and anxiety, especially in territorial disputes with other cats.

 Twitching tail tip

-When a cat hunts, it will crouch, its belly low to the ground, waiting for the perfect moment to pounce.
-At the same time, the tip of its tail tip will twitch while the cat stalks its prey.
+When a cat hunts, it will crouch and keep its belly low to the ground, waiting for the perfect moment to pounce.

 Tail rapidly moving back and forth